Spirit of Mingus

-Spirit of Mingus is a live album by soprano saxophonist Steve Lacy and pianist Eric Watson, which was recorded in Paris in 1991 and first released on the Free Lance label in 1992.
+Spirit of Mingus is a live album by soprano saxophonist Steve Lacy and pianist Eric Watson, recorded in Paris in 1991 and first released on the Free Lance label in 1992.

 Reception

-The Allmusic review by Ken Dryden stated "pianist Eric Watson is a more-than-capable foil for Lacy's adventurous excursions into the works of Charles Mingus ... fans of Steve Lacy are advised to pick up this outstanding release quickly".
+The AllMusic review by Ken Dryden stated, "pianist Eric Watson is a more-than-capable foil for Lacy's adventurous excursions into the works of Charles Mingus ... fans of Steve Lacy are advised to pick up this outstanding release quickly".